Pharmacy Residency Program PGY1 Pharmacy Practice Residency

-Residents may repeat any core rotation in which they have a particular interest.
-Elective rotations may be from, but are not limited to:
+Residents may repeat any core rotation in which they have a particular interest in.
+Elective rotations may be selected from, but are not limited to:

 - Investigational Drugs

-- Attend and participate in Pharmacy and Therapeutics Committee, Medication Use Safety Committee, and one subcommittee
+- Attend and participate in Pharmacy and Therapeutics Committee, Medication Use Safety Committee, and subcommittee meetings

-Each resident is expected to present either a formal case/guideline or a journal review, and/or administrative topic review to pharmacy staff as required for rotation.
+Each resident is expected to present a formal case, a journal review, and/or administrative topic review to pharmacy staff as required for rotation.

-Each resident is expected to staff every other weekend, to start after orientation.
+Each resident is expected to staff every third weekend.

-Each resident is expected to plan, design, and complete a major project with the guidance of a project mentor.
-Residents are required to complete one additional smaller project, typically a medication use evaluation.
+Each resident is expected to plan, design, and complete at least one major project with the guidance of a project mentor.
+Residents are required to complete one additional minor project, such as a medication use evaluation (MUE).